cfagiani/datasponge/README.md

 ####Job Config File
 The job configuration file is a well-formed JSON document described by the schema document located in the "doc" directory

+###Failures
+If a node fails, so long as it is not the coordinator for that job, the remaining nodes will be notified and will split the responsibility for processing the data that was destined for the failed node.
+It is possible that some pages within the crawl (anything accepted by the node prior to failure but not yet processed) will not be crawled.

+If the coordinator fails, the job may be contining to run on the other nodes in the ensemble.
+If this is the case, their local output will still be written but any data destined for the executor on the coordinator will not be processed.
+Similarly, if the job was running with a coordinatorDataWriter set, this will not be running.

+As of now, once a node is failed, it stays failed.
+There is no facility to re-join a job that is in progress.

 ###Differences from Version 1.0